Zztan888/Bank-Marketing-Term-Deposit-Prediction-using-supervised-machine-learning/README.md

 # 🏦 Bank Marketing Term Deposit Prediction

-This project implements an AI-driven solution to predict whether a client will subscribe to a term deposit based on the **Bank Marketing** dataset.
+This project implements an supervised machine learning solution to predict whether a client will subscribe to a term deposit based on the **Bank Marketing** dataset.
 This analysis helps banking institutions optimize their telemarketing strategies.

 ---